MarkBind/markbind/docs/userGuide/deployingTheSite.md

 Once you have created the file, commit and push the file to your repo.

-For the first deployment on GitHub Pages, you will need to manually configure and enable GitHub Pages.
-* Navigate to the `Settings > Pages` section on GitHub for your repository.
-* Select `Deploy from a branch`  in the `Source` dropdown, and set the source branch to the root of the `gh-pages` branch.
+Then, navigate to the `Settings > Pages` section on GitHub for that repository and set the source to the root of the `gh-pages` branch.
+You can read [this source](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site) on GitHub Pages for more details.

 GitHub Actions should start to build and deploy your MarkBind site.
 You can verify this by visiting `www.github.com/<org|username>/<repo>/actions`.